Mindful Single-Tasking

 Mindful Single-Tasking for Conversations and Meetings

 Mindful single-tasking in conversation means treating listening as the one task.
-Put the phone away, orient your body toward the person, and listen for one complete thought before replying.
+Turn away from other pulls on your attention, orient toward the person, and listen for one complete thought before you answer—especially when tense calves or a crowded airport queue make you want to hurry the exchange.

 Internal distractions still count.
 You may start planning a response, checking the time, judging your tone, or mentally rehearsing the next meeting.
 When that happens, notice it and return to the person’s words, face, and pace.
 The point is relational presence, not looking unusually calm.